×

 Stress Management

-In 7 out of 10 migraine people, stress brings on symptoms.
+In 7 out of 10 migraine sufferers, stress brings on symptoms.
 It might even start a vicious cycle where worry causes more migraine pain, which in turn causes more stress, and so on.

 Compresses